AbdullahBera/Election_Analysis/README.md

 ![Modification_two](Resources/Modification_two.png) ***Image 1.7: Modification to Data***

-Moreover, the results can be formatted in a personalized to the business that wishes to purchase this code.
+Moreover, the results can be specialized according to the business that wishes to purchase this code.

 ## Challenge Overview
 The challenging part of this assignment for me was understanding the anatomy of the code; figuring out the logic of writing the code.
 I read more about Python on the internet before I started doing the challenge.
 I also tested myself by writing a three-round rock, paper, scissors match between me and the computer.
 I learned that experimenting with the code allowed me to understand what I wanted to do more thoroughly.
+I believe the code can be refactored to optimize its efficiency; there is always ways to run the code faster and write it in a more concise language.